Horse Barn Tour

 Michael Hubbard – Owner and caretaker of the barn and the pastures – and has been accused of singing to the grass to make it grow and giving the horses too many treats (and has not denied either).

-Scot Thompson – Trainer at Blue Skies, Scot works with a number of our beginning to intermediate riders, and works side-by-side with Sally to grow the students.
+Scot Thompson – Trainer at Blue Skies, Scot works with a number of our beginning to intermediate riders, and this year is working with our show team as well.

 Allison Hyde – Our daytime barn manager, and first ever employee at Blues Skies is in charge taking care of the horses and overseeing the facility to ensure a safe environment for all.
 Allison came to us from MacNairs Country Acres – one of our daughters favorite barns!

-Becca, Sam and Kenzie – Our evening and weekend barn managers who care for our horses and help with so many countless things!
+Becca, Alex and Kenzie – Our evening and weekend barn managers who care for our horses and help with so many countless things!

 Lessons & Camps